What is “Rainscaping”?

 Order Rainscaping Yard Signs

 ISWEP and Polk County SWCD have developed metal signs that can be placed near most green infrastructure practices to explain the purpose and design to the public.
 Designs are included for bioretention cells, bioswales, native landscaping, native turf, P-Free lawns, permeable pavement, prairie in progress, rain gardens, “Rainscaped”, rainwater harvesting, redirected downspouts, soil quality restoration, and stream buffers.
-Click here to download the order form.
+Contact Iowa Prison Industries to order.